NilFoundation/proof-market-toolchain/README.md

-# =nil; Proof Market (PoC)
+# =nil; Proof Market Proof Generator

 # Introduction

-This repository serves as a PoC of how a nil foundation supported proof market would operate.
+This repository serves as a PoC of how a =nil; Foundation supported proof market would operate.

 The marketplace consists of the following entities.
 - Proof Requester : This can be an application like a bridge requesting